linux-system-roles/logging/design_docs/rsyslog_templates.md

 ### rsyslog.conf

-The primary configurarion file rsyslog.conf is managed by the rsyslog_default parameter.
+The primary configuration file rsyslog.conf is managed by the rsyslog_default parameter.
 If it is set to `true`, the default rsyslog.conf from the rsyslog rpm package is copied to /etc.
 If it is set to `false`, just the rsyslog.conf file only contains `$IncludeConfig /config/path/*.conf` and all the configurations are done in the sub-configuration files in rsyslog.d.